ryankillian/aesop-gpt/src/lib/fables/man-and-wooden-god.md

 ### Additional Interpretations and Insights:

-1. **Internal versus External Solutions**: The fable could be interpreted to suggest that we often look outside ourselves for solutions or blessings when the key to our desires may very well be within our reach or within our own control.
+1. **Internal vs External Solutions**: The fable could be interpreted to suggest that we often look outside ourselves for solutions or blessings when the key to our desires may very well be within our reach or within our own control.
 The man sought external divine intervention for his problems while the solution was right there with him.

 2. **Change of Perspective**: The man's actions lead to an unexpected discovery that changes his perspective about the idol.
 This can teach us about the importance of being open to changing our perspectives or methods, particularly when our current ones do not seem to be working.